-This revenue increase, partly offset by higher costs as a result of growth in the underlying asset base and inflationary pressures resulted in underlying operating profit of £637 million, a 22 per cent increase compared to the prior year.
+This revenue increase, partly offset by higher costs as a result of growth in the underlying asset base and inflationary pressures resulted in underlying operating profit of £634 million, a 22 per cent increase compared to the prior year.

-Reported operating profit was slightly lower than underlying at £635 million, reflecting an adjusting item in respect of the residual costs associated with a fractured outlet pipe at our Fleetwood Wastewater Treatment Works in June 2023.
+Reported operating profit was slightly lower than underlying at £632 million, reflecting an adjusting item in respect of the residual costs associated with a fractured outlet pipe at our Fleetwood Wastewater Treatment Works in June 2023.

-Non-cash interest expense on our index-linked debt declined, resulting in an underlying profit after tax of £321 million.
+Non-cash interest expense on our index-linked debt declined, resulting in an underlying profit after tax of £338 million and an underlying earnings per share of 49.6 pence.

-Reported profit after tax was lower at £248 million.
-Adjusted items between underlying and reported are set out on pages 98 to 99.
+Reported profit after tax was lower at £265 million, with reported earnings per share of 38.8 pence per share.
+Adjusted items between underlying and reported are set out on pages 98 to 99

 Our balance sheet remains one of the strongest in the sector, and we are fully equity funded for AMP8.
-With RCV gearing (at the UUG level) at 60% alongside robust credit ratings, we have financing flexibility as we approach AMP8.
+With RCV gearing at 60 per cent alongside robust credit ratings, we have financing flexibility as we approach AMP8.